associatedpress/harvester/README.md

 Harvester contains an assortment of API endpoints to provide various information about your Harvester instance and export collected data to csv.

-GET /api/<docId>/schema Returns the schema as constructed in the defined Google sheet GET /api/<docId>/sheet/:sheet
+GET /d/<docId>/schema - Returns the schema as defined in the specified Google sheet.
-POST /api/<docId>/entry
-GET /api/<docId>/current
-GET /api/<docId>/export.csv
+GET /d/<docId>/table/<table> - Returns the contents of a specified table as an array of objects.
+POST /d/<docId>/entry?range=<table> - Appends an entry to a specified sheet.
+GET /d/<docId>/current - If the schema contains an index, this endpoint will return the current value for any uniquely defined entities.
+GET /d/<docId>/export.csv - Returns a csv of harvested entries.

 ## App-level Configuration